-January 18, 2012
+January 31, 2013

-Information about Tax Treatment of of Common Stock Dividends Paid in 2011
+Information about Tax Treatment of of Common Stock Dividends Paid in 2012

-The following is an explanation of certain aspects of the U.S. federal income tax treatment of dividends paid in 2011 on B&G Foods' common stock.
+The following is an explanation of certain aspects of the U.S. federal income tax treatment of dividends paid in 2012 on B&G Foods' common stock.
 The following does not discuss all aspects of individual holder circumstances and does not constitute tax advice.
-The following is intended provide information necessary to comply with the public reporting exception for Form 8937.
 Section references are to the Internal Revenue Code unless otherwise noted.
 Holders are urged to consult their own tax advisors regarding their individual circumstances.